rba100/aipipe/README.md

 some-app | aipipe "instruction"
 ```

-...or just call it by itself for shell based one-off llm calls.
+...or just call it by itself for one-off llm calls.

 ### Example